 - Housing affordability must be recognized (and funded) as a shared priority and responsibility by all three levels of government - particularly given the limits of the municipal property tax base to shoulder this responsibility.
-Continued financial support for municipalities through the Safe Restart Agreement will be required to meet expected demands on the system and to sustain the community housing and shelter systems over the long term. - Funding should be allocated in predictable and sustainable ways, through allocation-based (rather than application-based) approaches, with flexibility to roll funding into future years, enabling long-term strategic planning to meet local needs. - Service System Managers welcome the federal government's renewed commitment to housing affordability, but the federal government must work with the Province of Ontario and Service System Managers to ensure that the National Housing Strategy (NHS) can achieve its goals within Ontario's unique framework.
+Continued financial support for municipalities through the Safe Restart Agreement and Social Services Relief Fund will be required to meet expected demands on the system and to sustain the community housing and shelter systems over the long term.
+Funding should be allocated in predictable and sustainable ways, through allocation-based (rather than applicationbased) approaches, with flexibility to roll funding into future years, enabling long-term strategic planning to meet local needs. - Service System Managers welcome the federal government's renewed commitment to housing affordability, but the federal government must work with the Province of Ontario and Service System Managers to ensure that the National Housing Strategy (NHS) can achieve its goals within Ontario's unique framework.
 Additional federal funding is required to address expected increased demand resulting from the COVID-19 pandemic.
-Investment in housing will be crucial to economic recovery in Canada and Ontario.
+Investment in community housing supply will be crucial to economic recovery in Canada and Ontario.

-- Significant investment is needed at the provincial and federal levels to support key priorities, including: - Repairs, renovation and maintenance; - Affordable housing options and supports for people with the greatest need, such as seniors, Indigenous communities, people with mental health and addictions challenges, people with developmental disabilities, and the chronically homeless. - Prevention Initiative (CHPI) funding has been crucial to supporting community-level solutions to ending and preventing homelessness.
+- Significant investment is needed at the provincial and federal levels to support key priorities, including: - Repairs, renovation and maintenance - Supportive housing capacity - Affordable housing options and supports for people with the greatest need, such as seniors, students, Indigenous communities, people with mental health and addictions challenges, people with developmental disabilities, and the chronically homeless.

+The Community Homelessness Prevention Initiative (CHPI) funding has been crucial to supporting community-level solutions to ending and preventing homelessness.
 The local flexibility of the program also proved to be crucial during the COVID-19 emergency response.
-CHPI funding should be prioritized, continued and enhanced, and should support the use of longer-term housing allowances to enable high-needs individuals to effectively transition into more stable, long-term housing.
-The Home for Good and Reaching Home programs targeting homelessness should also be expanded. - New funding is required to support the provincial rent freeze legislation, which has resulted in additional costs for Service System Managers.
+CHPI funding should be prioritized, continued and enhanced, and should support the use of longer-term housing allowances by rolling in the Social Services Relief Fund into enhanced CHPI allocations to enable highneeds individuals to effectively transition into more stable, long-term housing.
+The Home for Good and Reaching Home programs targeting homelessness should also be expanded.